-"These findings suggest that visual exposure during ontogeny to factors such as the 'carpentered corners' of modern environments may favor certain optical calibrations and visual habits that create and perpetuate this illusion.
+These findings suggest that visual exposure during ontogeny to factors such as the "carpentered corners" of modern environments may favor certain optical calibrations and visual habits that create and perpetuate this illusion.
 That is, the visual system ontogenetically adapts to the presence of recurrent features in the local visual environment.
-Because elements such as carpentered corners are products of particular cultural evolutionary trajectories, and were not part of most environments for most of human history, the Müller-Lyer illusion is a kind of culturally evolved by-product."
+Because elements such as carpentered corners are products of particular cultural evolutionary trajectories, and were not part of most environments for most of human history, the Müller-Lyer illusion is a kind of culturally evolved byproduct.
+(Henrich et al., 2010, p.
+64, emphasis added)

-"Even a process as apparently basic as visual perception can show substantial variation across populations.
+Even a process as apparently basic as visual perception can show substantial variation across populations.
 If visual perception can vary, what kind of psychological processes can we be sure will not vary?
-It is not merely that the strength of the illusory effect varies across populations - the effect cannot be detected in two populations."
+It is not merely that the strength of the illusory effect varies across populations-the effect cannot be detected in two populations.
 (Henrich et al., 2010, p.
 64)

-McCauley and Henrich (2006) further highlight the reach of this picture, emphasizing its connection to Fodor's arguments for both modularity and theory-neutrality:
+McCauley and Henrich (2006) further highlighted the reach of this picture, emphasizing its connection to Fodor's arguments for both modularity and theory-neutrality: